Marketer’s Thoughts: What To Do When You’ve Got Nothing To DoReading Time: 4 minutes

 2. Explore uncharted lands of market needs

 Above are the statistics that we’ve discovered as part of our mid-MVP-downtime conducted research.
 It showed us that a huge portion of the demand for VPN services exists in the countries that we’ve never considered as potential target markets, such as Indonesia, Vietnam or Taiwan.
 By the way, you can also launch your own VPN app for these countries with our VPN Unlimited White Label.
 It is these interesting opportunities that you are looking forward to stumble upon.
 You might notice new markets, new users, new techniques, or even new competitors – and then properly examine them!

 3. Prepare for your marketing campaigns in advance

 This advice concerns many aspects.
 It includes marketing materials, survey scripts, letters, texts for store pages and LP, etc. It also involves building communication with other departments such as sales or customer support and ensuring that you all are on the same page.
 Finally, you can use this spare time for more specific professional tasks – testing your paid promotion channels, defining CPC and lead generation stats, elaborating additional user Personas, etc.

-In our case, this allowed us to realize that one of our latest products, Business VPN, actually has two definitive types of Personas – the Buyer and the User.
+In our case, this allowed us to realize that one of our latest solutions, VPN Unlimited Team, actually has two definitive types of Personas – the Buyer and the User.
 Obviously, understanding this detail will be of great use in our future marketing activities.
 We also used this free time to delve deeper into our product ecosystem and present to our users some of the interesting prototypes.

 4. Test experimental ideas to improve your marketing strategy